Abeer-elghool/payment/README.md

 ```

 then you have to return a view for the user to enter his data.
-fortunately this package provides a view file that you can use. if you which to overwrite it you have to publish the assets using:
+fortunately this package provides a view file that you can use. if you wish to overwrite it you have to publish the assets using:
 `php artisan vendor:publish`

 ```php